aaranyue/quarTeT/README.md

 - [CentroMiner](#CentroMiner): centromere candidate prediction

 ## Version Change log
+1.1.6
+- add new option 'maximum TR length' (-r) for CentroMiner to avoid trf stuck.
+(Thanks to atotickov, PR#22)
+- disable unstable 'join' mode for GapFiller by default.
+Use '--enablejoin' option to enable this mode. '--fillonly' option is removed.

 1.1.5
 - SVG output is moved to work dir instead of tmp dir.
 Intermediate file for figure drawing is saved to tmp dir instead of auto-remove.
 - Fix a bug that running multiple quarTeT in one folder may cause error due to intermediate file overwrite.